 Refer for emergency assessment

-Not applicable as a diagnosis of long COVID is based on multiple persistent symptoms.
+Not applicable as a diagnosis of osteoarthritis of the hip is based on persistent symptoms.

 Criteria for referral to public hospital specialist clinic services